The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   console.log(`${theHustler} is also the hardest working person in the room.`);
   ```

-  This code will first print `"Paul is the hardest working person in the room."` and then `"Laisha is also the hardest working person in the room."`.
+  This code will first print `Paul is the hardest working person in the room.` and then `Laisha is also the hardest working person in the room.`.

-  This occurs because `shoutOut` is invoked first.
-In this function, the locally scoped variable `theHustler` is initialized to `Paul` as a separate variable from the globally scoped variable `theHustler`.
-The locally scoped variable takes priority within the scope of the function and `Paul` is included in the first print statement.

-  Once we exit the function, the globally scoped variable `theHustler` still has the value `"Laisha"` and `"Laisha"` is included in the print statement.
+  This is because we first declare a globally scoped variable `theHustler` with the value `"Laisha"`.
+Then, when we invoke `shoutOut`, the keyword `let` declares `theHustler` as a new variable in the scope of `shoutOut`.
+Because we are declaring a new variable `theHustler` in the function's scope, the globally scoped variable `theHustler` is NOT reassigned.
+As a result, when we reference theHustler inside of shoutOut(), we get the function scoped value "Paul" and when we reference theHustler in the global scope, we get "Laisha".

 ## 12. What do we mean when we say that JavaScript passes variables _by value_?